My VMware FAQ (2014350)

 Can accounts be split or merged?

 Accounts can be merged and split with the assistance of VMware Support.
-Before any account can be split or merged, the Super User or Procurement Contact has to complete the Account Change Form (ACF) or the License Assignment and Transfer Form (LATF).
 For more information, see My VMware account administration tasks that require VMware support (2006987), License Assignment and Transfer Form (LATF) (2016482), and Account Change Form (ACF) (2016489).

 Each account name in My VMware is derived by the organization’s name that was used in the Purchase Order for the products associated to that account.

-For a matrix of all permissions, see Users and permissions in My VMware (2006977).
+For a matrix of all permissions, see Understanding user permissions in My VMware (2006977).

-For information about roles in My VMware, and what happens to old roles (such as the PLA, SLA, SU, and RU), see Roles in My VMware (2016898).
+For information about roles in My VMware, and what happens to old roles (such as the PLA, SLA, SU, and RU), see How to assign Roles and Responsibilities in My VMware (2016898).

-For information on changing the Super User and Procurement Contact, see Super Users and Procurement Contacts in My VMware (2011011).
+For information on changing the Super User and Procurement Contact, see How to change the Super User and Procurement Contact in My VMware (2011011).

 You cannot remove these users.
 You have to replace them.
-For more information on changing the Super User and Procurement Contact, see Super Users and Procurement Contacts in My VMware (2011011).
+For more information on changing the Super User and Procurement Contact, see How to change the Super User and Procurement Contact in My VMware (2011011).

 There can only be one Super User or Procurement Contact.

 At launch, folder names in My VMware are the names of the PLA that was listed on the Purchase Order for the products located in a particular folder.
-For information on renaming folders, see Folder management in My VMware (2011222).
+For information on renaming folders, see How to manage folders in My VMware (2011222).

-For information on viewing license keys, see Viewing license keys in My VMware (2006831).
+For information on viewing license keys, see How to view license keys in My VMware (2006831).

 Contracts older than May 2008 are not converted into My VMware.